Matt Stryker

-Brian Woermann (born July 21, 1979) is a former American professional wrestler, better known by his ring name, Matt Stryker.
+Bryon Woermann (born September 16, 1975) is an American former professional wrestler, better known by his ring name, Matt Stryker.

 Professional wrestling career

-Brian Woermann attended Milford High School, where he played basketball and Diving.
+Bryon Woermann attended Milford High School, where he played basketball and Diving.
 After graduating, Woermann obtained a job selling cars while trying to pursue a career in Law Enforcement through one of his brothers with the Village of Terrace Park Police Dept. After various run-ins with the law and some convictions, Brian's Law Enforcement career was abruptly cut short.

 In 1998, Woermann began focusing on wrestling and started training under Les Thatcher, proprietor of the Main Event Pro Wrestling Camp in Evendale, Ohio, much to the chagrin of his mother.
 He trained under Thatcher for five months, suffering a knee injury in the course of his training.
 On November 7, 1998, Woermann wrestled his first match, facing "Bad Boy" Bobby Kane.
 He then chose the ring name Matt Stryker and began working for Thatcher's Heartland Wrestling Association.

-Heartland Wrestling Association (1998-2005)
+Heartland Wrestling Association (1998–2005)

 Stryker defeated Pepper Parks for his first title, the vacant HWA Cruiserweight Championship, on March 16, 2001.
 He lost the title to Parks on June 26, but regained the title on August 9 at the 2001 Brian Pillman Memorial Show.
 Stryker's second reign lasted until September 2, 2001, when he lost to Jamie Knoble.

 In May 2002, Stryker's tag team partner, Dean Baldwin, reportedly burnt his eye with a cigar.
 Stryker immediately sought revenge, which led to Baldwin suing him for $55 million and imposing a restraining order on him for assault, stalking and defamation of character.
 After feuding with Baldwin throughout June 2002, Stryker set his sights on the HWA Heavyweight Championship.

 Stryker defeated Cody Hawk for the HWA Heavyweight Championship on July 17, 2002, in Cincinnati, Ohio.
 He held the title until November 9, when he lost to Chet Jablonski in Batavia, Ohio.
 Stryker dominated the HWA Heavyweight Championship division from that point, winning the title twice more in 2003.
 He took the title a fourth time in 2005, defeating Shawn Osborne on March 25.

 Cody Hawk and Stryker reconciled in 2004 and formed a tag team known as the "HWA Icons".
 The Icons defeated TJ Dalton and JT Stahr for the HWA Tag Team Championships on April 2, 2004, dropping the titles to Benjamin Kimera and Shawn Osbourne on June 15.
 They took the titles a second time that year, defeated Foreign Intelligence on October 26.
 Hawk and Stryker were stripped of the titles later that year.